username

 Woodland Lake Park may be the ideal outdoor area for the entire family.
 Facilities include tennis courts, softball fields, spacious picnic shelters, and public restrooms.
 Birdwatchers will find several species of waterfowl around Woodland Lake, as well as other species in the surrounding woodlands.

 Walnut Creek Trail was first developed in 1967 as the beginning of the Lakeside District's visitor information program.
 It gets its name from several small springs bubbling from the east side of the creek and the black walnut trees that are part of a favorite habitat of birds and squirrels.
 The nature trail, once clearly established, is not as well defined today as when it was being used regularly on guided tours.
 Some horse trails are more clearly marked.
 Don't be confused, but follow the old trail until it turns left into the creek.
 Then follow the path downstream to the old bridge.
-The path leaves the canyon at this point and leads back to the point of beginning.
+The path leaves the canyon at this point and leads back to the point of the beginning.

 2018-07-14 HAZ_Hikebot